byverdu/prettyLetters/README.md

 ## How?

-When you pass any CSS selector to the function `prettyLetters('.myClass')` it will split the text in words and wrap each one of those with another HTML tag so you have absolute control over the text.
+When you pass any CSS selector to the function `prettyLetters('.myClass')` it will split the text in letters and wrap each one of those with another HTML tag so you have absolute control over the text.

 ```xml
 <!-- Let's say you have this markup -->